ydydsnyd/mono/packages/replicache/doc/docs/strategies/global-version.md

 ## Pull

 The pull handler is the same as in the Reset Strategy, but with changes to read only entities that are newer than the last pull.
+The changes from the Reset Strategy are marked below **in bold**.

 Replicache sends a [`PullRequest`](/reference/server-pull#http-request-body) to the pull endpoint.
 The endpoint should:

 1. Begin transaction
-1. `let prevVersion = body.cookie ??
-0`
+1. **`let prevVersion = body.cookie ??
+0`**
 1. Read the `ReplicacheClientGroup` for `body.clientGroupID` from the database, or default to:

 ```json